Recommended Protein Intake for Athletes

 Moderate Protein Intake

 1.2-1.7 g of protein per kg of body weight is the recommended range for the average athlete.
-Endurance-based athletes and low to moderate intensity weekend warriors typically feel and perform best at 1.2-1.4g of protein per kg of body weight.
-Think swimming, cross country, triathlons, rowing etc. Strength and power athletes tend to maintain lean body mass easier around the 1.4-1.7g protein per kg of body weight.
-Think football, hockey, sprinting, wrestling etc.
+Endurance-based athletes and low to moderate intensity weekend warriors typically feel and perform best at 1.2-1.4g of protein per kg body weight.

 It is also important to note that in some cases, the recommended protein intake will depend more upon the athlete’s individual goals vs. the nature of the sport.
-For example, a cross country runner hoping to add a little lean mass may find his or herself closer to 1.5 g/kg vs 1.2 g/kg of protein/day.

 Lastly, if at first you don’t succeed, try, try again!
 1.2-1.7 is a fairly wide range.
 If you estimate that 1.2g/kg is best for you and you consistently hit that goal for a few weeks and you are not seeing progress, start to gradually increase the amount of protein you consume each day.
 Jump to 1.4g/kg and see where that takes you after 3-4 weeks.
 The same can be said for the reverse.